Remember the old chestnut to “plan your work, and work your plan?”

 A new course on White Paper Plans

-There’s plenty of good information in the video: More than 20 minutes’ worth, in fact.
+There’s plenty of good information in this video: More than 20 minutes’ worth, in fact.

 If you’d like even more, I recommend the full course.
 In it, I’ll show you how I price, sell, research, prepare, and deliver my white paper plans.